nss-evening-cohort-14/webpack-template/README.md

 - Add Environmental Variables (NOT REQUIRED for Apps that do not use API Keys, etc)
     - Any Enviromental varibales you are using in your `.env` file should be added to Netlify.
         - Go to Site settings > Build & deploy > Environment > Environment variables and the keys and values there.

+- Update Firebase URL Settings

+In Firebase under Authentication select sign in methods, scroll to Authorized domains.
+Add your Netlify URL.

 ## More Info and Resources on Webpack
 - Visit the [Webpack documentation](https://webpack.js.org/concepts/) if you want to explore more.